Designing a Course with an AI Co-Designer

 | Number of lessons | One per class meeting | 21 notebooks (one per business day plus a Day 0 launchpad) |

-| Assessment mix | Attendance, participation, quizzes, homework, Kaggle case competition, final project and poster | Quizzes, daily PAUSE-AND-DO, midterm casebook, project milestones, final case competition, peer review |
+| Assessment mix | Attendance, participation, quizzes, homework, Kaggle case competition, final project and poster | Quizzes, Participation through daily PAUSE-AND-DO, Online Midterm Exam, Final Project (project milestones), Course Case Competition (Kaggle) |

-| Source-of-truth files | Slides, syllabus, homework PDFs | Notebooks, video guides, brightspace pages, quizzes, exam, all as plain text |
+| Source-of-truth files | Slides, syllabus, homework PDFs | Notebooks, video guides, Brightspace pages, quizzes, exam, all as plain text |

 3 The honest tradeoffs